maksimyaromin/maksimyaromin.github.io/index.md

                 - title: "Over 1000 lines:"
                   items:
                     - C++
-                    - Python (ML)
-                    - Shell
                     - Scala
-                - title: "Veteran:"
+                - title: "Artificial Intelligence & Machine Learning:"
                   items:
+                    - Python
+                    - TensorFlow
+                    - PyTorch
+                    - Amazon SageMaker
+                - title: "Can’t Live Without:"
+                  items:
+                    - Tailwind CSS
+                    - Nx
+                    - AI SDK by Vercel
+                    - Next.js
+                    - Git
+                - title: "Battle-Tested:"
+                  items:
+                    - React
                     - Angular
-                    - React
                     - ASP.NET Core
-                    - Docker
-                    - SCSS
-                - title: "Familiar:"
+                - title: "Been There, Done That:"
                   items:
                     - Azure
                     - AWS
                     - Terraform
                     - Vagrant
                     - Kubernetes
+                    - Docker
-                    - MS SQL
+                    - PostgreSQL
                     - MongoDB
                     - Xamarin
                     - SignalR
                     - AngularJS
+                    - SCSS
         experience:
             - company: Scompler.com
               position:
                 - Principal Software Engineer
               date_from: 2023-06-01
-              location: Gdańsk, Poland
+              location: Kraków, Poland
               achievements:
-                - "led architectural decisions for a significant migration and refactoring initiative (transitioning a large legacy Ruby on Rails monolith into a distinct front-end application).
-Demonstrated prowess in designing and implementing complex solutions;"
+                - "Led architectural decisions for a large-scale migration, transforming a legacy monolith into a modern, decoupled front-end application."
-                - "spearheaded the adoption of Module Federation, a state-of-the-art practice, enhancing code modularity and enabling efficient collaboration among multiple teams.
-Integrated GraphQL practices for streamlined backend communication, showcasing forward-thinking technological integration;"
+                - "Championed modularization strategies, improving scalability and enabling seamless collaboration across multiple teams."
-                - "designed and engineered a client-side framework to unify data access and storage layers using react-query, showcasing innovation in creating tools that boost development efficiency and maintainability;"
+                - "Designed and implemented a unified client-side framework, streamlining data access and enhancing maintainability."
-                - "mentored and coached the team, fostering skill growth and knowledge-sharing.
-Elevated the team's expertise through conducting meetups and workshops, displaying a commitment to personal and team development;"
-                - "acted as a prominent advocate for front-end development within the organization, promoting best practices and emerging trends.
-Prominently organized and led workshops and meetups to share insights and build a thriving community of developers."
+                - "Fostered a culture of technical excellence through mentorship, knowledge-sharing, and team workshops."
+                - "Advocated for front-end best practices, driving innovation and strengthening the internal developer community."
+            - company: Mission Hire Gaming & Tech
+              position:
+                - Technical Advisor
+                - Lead Engineer
+              date_from: 2024-02-01
+              date_to: 2024-10-01
+              location: Remote
+              achievements:
+                - "Led the architectural design and development of an AI-driven system for automating candidate evaluation in the creative industry."
+                - "Designed and implemented algorithms for analyzing visual portfolios, classifying artistic styles, and matching candidates with job requirements."
+                - "Developed a data extraction pipeline to aggregate portfolio samples from multiple platforms, enabling a richer dataset for AI training."
+                - "Integrated generative AI models for textual and visual evaluation, producing comprehensive assessments of candidates based on predefined metrics."
+                - "Provided strategic technical consulting, guiding the project from research and prototyping to a functional AI-powered evaluation system."
             - company: Upwork.com
               position:
                 - Freelancer
               date_from: 2021-05-04
+              date_to: 2024-02-01
               location: Gdańsk, Poland
               achievements:
-                - "collaborated with a major client on Upwork.com for over two years, showcasing dedication and reliability in consistently delivering high-quality solutions;"
+                - "Built a long-term partnership with a major client, demonstrating consistency and reliability in delivering high-quality solutions."
-                - "advanced from a front-end developer specializing in JavaScript to a leadership position as the lead front-end specialist on the project, reflecting adaptability, skill development, and proven expertise;"
+                - "Progressed from a front-end developer to a leadership role, driving technical decisions and ensuring development excellence."
-                - "spearheaded the creation of a comprehensive design system within a dedicated monorepository, streamlining project workflows and ensuring consistent design elements across various components;"
+                - "Led the development of a scalable design system within a monorepository, improving maintainability and workflow efficiency."
-                - "significantly improved the performance of a React application, showcasing technical prowess in identifying bottlenecks and implementing optimizations to enhance user experience;"
+                - "Optimized application performance, identifying and resolving bottlenecks to enhance responsiveness and user experience."
-                - "played a pivotal role in instilling a culture of writing performant code within the team, fostering collaboration and knowledge-sharing for sustained productivity gains."
+                - "Fostered a culture of writing efficient, maintainable code, mentoring the team and promoting best engineering practices."
             - company: Linnworks
               position:
                 - Team Leader